Weather

 An Extreme Heat Warning remains in effect for central and western Arizona through Tuesday evening and for the Grand Canyon below 4,000 feet through Thursday evening.

-A Heat Advisory is also in place for the Northwest Plateau of Mohave County today and tomorrow.
+A Heat Advisory is also in place for the Northwest Plateau of Mohave County through Tuesday.

-With the extreme heat in place, we remain in ABC15 Weather Action Mode through Tuesday to remind you to take precautions and protect yourself, your family, and your pets.
+With the extreme heat in place, we remain in ABC15 Weather Action Mode through Tuesday as a reminder to take action to protect yourself, your loved ones and your pets.

 Avoid contact with hot surfaces such as car doors, steering wheels, and playground equipment, as they can cause serious burns within seconds.